By David Starr on Friday, 10 January 2025

 Spray foam insulation, while initially appealing, can cause significant roof damage that sometimes requires a full reroof to address.
 If you're facing these challenges, Countrywide Roofing and Insulation is here to help.

-Contact us today for a free consultation and let us restore your roof to its best condition—free from spray foam complications.
+Contact us today for a free consultation and let us restore your roof to its best condition.

 Understanding Spray Foam Insulation: Safety, Types & Removal FAQs